HCD19 Fox Owl Rise, Lees Brook, Greater Manchester

 There was an onsite launch by our marketing team on 27th June 2020.
 The first formal day with the view home was held w/e of 11th/12th July 2020.

-Site updates: As of the start of September 2020 work on site continues.
-The view home is now complete and open.
+Site updates: As of November 2020 work on site continues.
+The view home is now complete and open as of October 2020.

 Update 26/8/20: Block 6 & 7 is virtually complete bar final snag – these units were targeted for completion by the end of September 2020 to allow sales to progress in these areas.
 Block 1 is approaching roof level and is targeted for completion by end September – all of this block is sold (6 units).
 The site team are working to make all other plots weathertight prior to the final push on internals.